jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 of data including: security, quality, popularity, and licensing, as set out in Chapter 2\.
-In Figure 3\.6, upgrades 1 and 2 occurred when the optimal version was 1\.9 according to the compo\- nent choice rules, as described on page 23\.
+In Figure 3\.6, upgrades 1 and 2 occurred when the optimal version was 1\.9 according to the “compo\- nent choice” rules, as described on page 23\.
 Upgrades 3 and 4 occurred after a new component version became available which made 1\.11 the new optimal version.